20 Day Tahiti & Hawaii Cruise Special!

-Delight in the beauty of Tonga, French Polynesia, and Fiji.
+Delight in the beauty of French Polynesia.
 From iconic sights and natural wonders to welcoming people, experience all that these fascinating ports have to offer.

 Day 16 - Cruising

 From $1499 US

 The world's second-biggest atoll, Rangiroa, is a wonderfully languorous and remote place to explore.
 It's beautiful: The stark whiteness of the bleached coral contrasted against the turquoise water creates vivid delight for the eyes.
 The lagoon here is vast and dazzling, ringed by gorgeous white-sand islets accessible only by boat and just perfect for lazing away a long afternoon.
 The majority of visitors come here to dive, but Rangi (as locals call it) offers more ways to explore its magnificent lagoon than to just go deep: Opt instead for a relaxed snorkel, or take a glass-bottom boat out for a cruise.

 Rarotonga is the youngest Cook Island, geologically speaking, and it serves as the point of entry for most visitors.
 The island's most visible landmark is a towering granite pinnacle known as the Needle, which rises from razor-backed ridges.
 Rarotonga's other main calling cards are its Muri Lagoon, a dazzling patchwork of soothing blue hues, and its extraordinary people.
 Cook Islanders have a passion for Polynesian drumming and dancing, which they perform with an old-school, hip-swinging intensity that gets even bystandersí hearts racing.
 The singing at Sunday church services is equally inspiring.